daemswibowo/terraform-gcp-tutorial/README.md

 cp terraform.tfvars.example terraform.tfvars
 ```

 Then modify it to match your configuration.
-Don't forget to place your GCP service account credentials JSON file to `credentials/my-credentials.json` or you can name it if you wish.
+Don't forget to place your GCP service account credentials JSON file with Project -> Editor role to `credentials/my-credentials.json` or you can name it if you wish.

 # Run